-This Conference seeks to inform and enrich the public, academic and political discourse about land tenure rights, ongoing threats to these rights, and the urgent need for legal measures to protect and enhance tenure security in line with the Constitution.
-It seeks to understand the dynamics of past and current contestations over property and authority in the former homelands and on land reform land, and the vested interests at stake.
-It interrogates how and why the state has (again) chosen to pursue policies and enact legislation that favours particular elites, including traditional leaders.
-It seeks to engage with, and contribute to strategies and practices concerning community mobilisation, policy initiatives and litigation approaches that protect and enhance tenure security in the former homelands, South African Development Trust Land and on land reform land more generally.
+This Conference sought to inform and enrich the public, academic and political discourse about land tenure rights, ongoing threats to these rights, and the urgent need for legal measures to protect and enhance tenure security in line with the Constitution.
+It sought to understand the dynamics of past and current contestations over property and authority in the former homelands and on land reform land, and the vested interests at stake.
+It interrogated how and why the state has (again) chosen to pursue policies and enact legislation that favours particular elites, including traditional leaders.
+It sought to engage with, and contribute to strategies and practices concerning community mobilisation, policy initiatives and litigation approaches that protect and enhance tenure security in the former homelands, South African Development Trust Land and on land reform land more generally.

 - Documenting and exposing the scale, nature and impact of past and current threats to tenure security, and/or contestations over property and authority.

 - Examining the place of customary law in the constitutional era and the interface between customary and common law land rights and constructs of ownership in the context of the tenure security promised by section 25(6) of the Constitution.
 Comparative experience about the status of customary rights from other jurisdictions fits within this theme.